openedx/edx-documentation/en_us/olx/source/organizing-course/index.rst

 Organizing Courseware
 ##################################

-Use the topics in this section to organize your courseware with OLX.
+The topics in this section describe how to use OLX (open learning XML) to organize your courseware.

 .. toctree::
    :maxdepth: 2